Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/testing_with_databases.rst

   a handful of smaller methods?"

-- "Could I move some of this into a method that is purely functional, in that it returns values and doens't read or write to 'self' or leave any side effects?"
+- "Could I move some of this into a method that is purely functional, in that it returns values and doesn't read or write to 'self' or leave any side effects?"

 - "Could I move some of this into a method so that only one small